TakingItCasual/easymc/docs/costs.rst

 - The instance associated with the elastic IP address is running.
 - The instance has only one elastic IP address attached to it.

-If an address is left unused, the cost works out to $0.15 for each hour a day, or $3.6 for a whole month.
+Over the course of a month, an address will cost $0.15 for each hour a day its instance isn't running.
+This works out to $3.60 if the address is left unused for the entire month.

 Summary
 -------

-Your monthly bill is based on how many hours a day (on average) your instances are running, whether you're covered by `AWS's Free Tier`_, whether instances have elastic IP addresses (EIP), and how many players are on your servers (on average) when they're running.
+Your monthly bill is based on how many hours a day (on average) your instances are running, whether you're covered by `AWS's Free Tier`_, whether instances have elastic IP addresses (EIPs), how much storage space you've allocated, and how many players are on your servers (on average) when they're running.

 The following table shows the expected monthly bill for a :bash:`t2.small` instance.
 To get the total expected cost of a server, multiply "Cost per player" by the number of expected players, and add it to the relevant cost on the left.
-When your free tier benefits expire, you will no longer recieve the $4.05-$5.40 networking discount, and you'll be billed an additional $0.80-$0.96 for the 8GB of storage.
+When your free tier benefits expire, you will no longer recieve the $4.05-$5.40 networking discount, and you'll start being billed the $0.80-$0.96 for the 8GB of storage.

 ====== ============= ============= ===============
 Uptime Instance running costs      Networking